umbraco/UmbracoDocs/Getting-Started/Developing-websites-with-Umbraco/index.md

 ![Umbraco on devices](images/Umbraco_Brand_Guidelines_2020_30_Illustrationbuilding.png)
 :::

-## IDE recommendations
+## Integrated Development Environment (IDE) recommendations

 When you are customizing or extending your Umbraco website using C# we recommend using [Visual Studio](https://visualstudio.microsoft.com/vs/community/).

 You can also use a simpler tool like [Visual Studio Code](https://visualstudio.microsoft.com/free-developer-offers/) or any other text editor you prefer working with.
 However, this is only recommended when you're not working directly with the C# files.

 :::tip
-Whilst it's perfectly possible to use a tool like Notepad and put the code in the `App_code` folder of your site, and have it compiled when the site starts up, we do recommend using a tool like Visual Studio instead.
+While you can use a text editor, put changes in the `App_code` folder, and have it compiled on startup; we recommend using an IDE.

-The tool will give you a lot of support along the way, as it's built for working with C# files, ASP.NET and MVC frameworks.
+An IDE will give you a lot of support, as it's built for working with C# files, ASP.NET and MVC frameworks.
 :::